graphcore/poptorch/docs/user_guide/supported_ops.rst

 other than the constraint that all graph inputs should be contiguous.

 We will also create tensor views.
 However, the aliasing property of views with respect to in-place operations should not be relied on as we may have slightly different view behaviour.

-Additionally some PyTorch operations may be implemented by composition of the listed ops but may not be explicitly listed but are in fact supported.
+Additionally, some PyTorch operations may be implemented by composition of the listed ops but may not be explicitly listed but are in fact supported.